LiaScript/docs/README.md

 ```

     --{{1}}--
-As you can see from the rendered image below, you can add axis names and values, a diagram title and a legend, which is originaly surrounded by parenthesis.
+As you can see from the rendered image below, you can add axis names and values, a diagram title, and a legend, which is originally surrounded by parenthesis.
-The positions of points is automatically calculated based on the given length of the two axis.
+The positions of points are automatically calculated based on the given length of the two axes.

                   {{1}}